Digital Marketing AI and Us: With Real Results

 Answer:

-• Training: prompts, ethics, tool use; Roles: martech owner, editor, analyst.
+• Training: prompts, ethics, tool use, basic analytics.

 Deep explanation: